 This zero-sum calculus prevails even though, in some states, whites outnumber Blacks who would be eligible for Medicaid if their states adopted it.
 And it prevails even though lack of funding in these states is forcing the closure of rural hospitals that serve primarily conservative white residents.

-The Sum of Us sheds the same glaring light on how disparities in public education, minimum wage laws, voting rights, environmental protection, and other key areas of American society – driven by racist policies – primarily harms Blacks and other people of color, but also harms whites.
+In detailed chapters on public education, minimum wage laws, voting rights, mortgage lending and environmental protection, The Sum of Us shines a glaring light on how disparities in key areas of American society – driven by racist policies – primarily harm Blacks and other people of color, but also harm whites.

 The book would be unrelentingly depressing, but McGhee remains hopeful.
 She describes some uplifting examples of people coming together across racial divides to work for their common benefit, a benefit McGhee calls the “Solidarity Dividend.”
 For example, in Maine a multi-racial grassroots coalition won a 2017 ballot initiative that required the state to adopt Medicaid expansion over the vetoes of its Republican governor.